Employment law- Collective redundancies

 How does the appointing of employee representatives work?

-It is up to your employer to decide whether there should be representatives from each ‘class’ of employees (e.g. from a particular part of the business) or whether elected representatives should represent all the affected employees.
+If there needs to be an election, it is up to your employer to decide whether there should be representatives from each ‘class’ of employees (e.g. from a particular part of the business) or whether elected representatives should represent all the affected employees.

 There are detailed rules set out in the legislation which essentially require the following: